Dan Lawrence

-Daniel William Lawrence (born 12 July 1997) is an English professional cricketer who plays internationally for the England Test cricket team.
+Daniel William Lawrence (born 12 July 1997) is an English professional cricketer who plays for Surrey in the County Championship.
+He has played internationally for the England Test cricket team.
 In domestic cricket, he represents Surrey having previously represented Essex.
 Lawrence made his Test debut in 2021.
 He plays as a right-handed middle-order batsman, and occasional offbreak bowler.

 Early life

-Lawrence is the son of Mark Lawrence.
-His brother, Tommy, wrestles professionally under the name David Wreckham.
+Lawrence's father, Mark, has worked as a groundman for Chingford in the Essex Premier League.
+His brother, Tom, is a professional wrestler under the ring name David Wreckham.

 Early, domestic and T20 career

 Lawrence played his youth cricket at Chingford Cricket Club, where his father is groundsman.
 He used various batting techniques when playing youth cricket.